Back to Projects List

 - Performance relation with 3D Slicer and Plus toolkit in real time

-- Running and stoping Plus server from 3D Slicer
+- Running and stopping Plus server from 3D Slicer

 - The image definition is not adjustable

 - The error when the Slicelet-based aplication is closed